HadrienG2/grayscott/README.md

 ## Usage

-To run the simulation, use this command...
+To run the simulation, build and run the `reaction` program as follows...

 ```
 $ cargo run --release --bin reaction --features <backend> -- <CLI args>